Sodium-Hydrogen/easy-novnc/README.md

 - Optional [client](./wstcp) for local TCP connections tunneled through WebSockets.

 ## Installation
-- Binaries for the latest commit can be downloaded [here](https://ci.appveyor.com/project/pgaskin/easy-novnc/build/artifacts).
-- It can also be [deployed to Heroku](https://heroku.com/deploy).
-- A Docker image is available: [geek1011/easy-novnc:latest](https://hub.docker.com/r/geek1011/easy-novnc).
-- You can build your own binaries with go 1.13 or newer using `go get github.com/pgaskin/easy-novnc` or by cloning this repo and running `go build`.
+- You can build your own binaries with go 1.20 or newer using `go get github.com/sodium-hydrogen/easy-novnc` or by cloning this repo and running `go build`.

 ## Usage
 ```
-Usage: easy-novnc [options]
+Usage: ./easy-novnc [options]

 Options:
   -a, --addr string              The address to listen on (env NOVNC_ADDR) (default ":8080")